The Archive

 Line Source series

-The journey into line source speakers started with the LS-Alpha in the early 2000s, which was followed up by the LS6 & LS9 designed for AV-123.
-And an open-baffle version of the LS9 was also later developed for Mockingbird Audio.
+Our journey into line-source speakers started with the LS-Alpha in the early 2000s, which was followed up by the LS6 & LS9 designed for AV-123.
+An open-baffle design was also developed for Mockingbird Audio.

 Carnegie Acoustics